xidstar/kong-assignment/README.md

 ## Tradeoffs
-* Opted not to install UglifyJS as the JS file was relatively small to begin with.
+* UglifyJS plugin not used to minify the Javascript file(s).

 # Licence
 Code released under the [MIT License](LICENSE.md).